lsst-dm/dmtn-271/index.rst

 While the interface of :class:`PipelineWorkspaceButler` is intended to permit implementations that store their persistent state in other ways, such as a NoSQL database (Redis seems particularly well suited), the initial implementation will use files.
 We'll need a file-based implemenatation in the long term anyway to make it easy to set up a minimal middleware environment without the sort administrative responsibilities nearly all databases involve.

-These files will *sometimes* be managed by a :class:`~lsst.daf.butler.Datastore`; certainly this will be the case for the file artifacts of datasets that could be eventually committed as-is back to the central repository, including the existing workspace-written datasets like ``packages`` and the new ``pipeline`` and ``pipeline_graph`` datasets.
+These files will *sometimes* be managed by a :class:`~lsst.daf.butler.Datastore`; certainly this will be the case for the file artifacts of datasets that could be eventually committed as-is back to the central repository, including the workspace-written datasets like ``packages`` and the new ``pipeline`` and ``pipeline_graph`` datasets.

 Quantum graphs don't fit as well into :class:`~lsst.daf.butler.Datastore` management.
 This is partly a conceptual issue - we expect quantum graph files to continue to provide the sort of dataset metadata (data IDs, datastore records) the database provides for the central repository (as in today's QBB), so putting quantum graph files into a :class:`~lsst.daf.butler.Datastore` is a little like putting a SQLite database file into a :class:`~lsst.daf.butler.Datastore`.